LjyYano/Thinking_in_Java_MindMapping/编程/Spring/最简 Spring AOP 源码分析.md

 		return (classOnly ? createProxyClass(enhancer) : createProxyClassAndInstance(enhancer, callbacks));
 	}
 	catch (CodeGenerationException | IllegalArgumentException ex) {
-		throw new AopConfigException("Could not generate CGLIB subclass of " + this.advised.getTargetClass() +
+		throw new AopConfigException("Could not generate CGLIB subclass of" + this.advised.getTargetClass() +
 				": Common causes of this problem include using a final class or a non-visible class", ex);
 	}